Netpbm: 32-bit

-It's supported by the programs Photoshop, GIMP, and ImageMagick.
+PFM is supported by the programs Photoshop, GIMP, and ImageMagick.
+It is also supported by the de facto reference implementation netpbm.

 Programs

-Netpbm contains over 220 separate programs in the package, most of which have "pbm", "pgm", "ppm", "pam", or "pnm" in their names.
+The Netpbm package contains over 350 programs, most of which have "pbm", "pgm", "ppm", "pam", or "pnm" in their names.
 For example, one might use pamscale to shrink an image by 10%, pamcomp to overlay one image on top of another, pbmtext to create an image of text, or reduce the number of colors in an image with pnmquant.

 The programs are designed to be minimal building blocks that can be used in various combinations to do other things.
-The Netpbm package can, for example, use two successive conversion programs to turn a picture in the PBM format into a .bmp file:
+The Netpbm package can, for example, use two successive conversion programs to turn a color picture in the GIF format into a .bmp file: